Police say some 20 people shot in Texas shooting spree | DW | 31.08.2019

 "The two vehicles in question are: gold/white small Toyota truck and a USPS Postal Van," they added.

-The latest shooting comes less than a month after a man killed 22 people in El Paso, in an apparently racially motivated attack.
+The latest shooting comes less than a month after a man killed 22 people in Texas city of El Paso, in an apparently racially motivated attack.

 More to come...